jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 Builds are triggered when changes are delivered to a project.
 Successful builds are automatically deployed.
 You can also manually deploy in these ways:
   * On the build history page, drag a successful build to the box that is under a configured space.
-  * Next to a build, click the cloud icon and then select a space.
+  * Next to a build, click **Deploy to** and select a stage that contains a deploy job.

 ![Deploying an app after expanding a completed build][22]